Morning meeting messages make up the last component of the morning meeting daily classroom routine.

 Morning Meeting Messages

-Following you will find ideas for morning meeting that help you know what to write for messages.
+Following you will find ideas for morning meetings that help you know what to write for messages.

 1. Start With a Morning Message Greeting.